-3. State Medicaid Agency (SMA) Line of Authority for Operating the State plan HCBS Benefit.
+State Medicaid Agency (SMA) Line of Authority for Operating the State plan HCBS Benefit.
 (Select one):

-~ operated by the SMA.
-Specify the SMA division/unit that has of the program ( select one ): 0 The Medical Assistance Unit (name of unit): $\checkmark$ Another division/unit with in the SMA that is separate from the Medical Assistance Unit (name of division/unit)Medical Services AdministrationThis includes administrations/divisions under the umbrella agency that have been identified as the Single State Medicaid Agency.Medical Services Administration Bureau of Medicaid Policy and Health System Innovation Long Term Care Services Division Home and Community Based Services Section 0 The State plan HCBS benefit is operated by (name of agency) a separate agency of the state that is not a division/unit of the Medicaid agency.
+✓ The State plan HCBS benefit is operated by the SMA.
+Specify the SMA division/unit that has line authority for the operation of the program (select one) : 0 The Medical Assistance Unit (name of unit): ✓ Another division/unit within the SMA that is separate from the Medical Assistance Unit (name of division/unit) BEHAVIORAL AND PHYSICAL HEALTH AND AGING This includes Medical Services Administration administrations/divisions Bureau of Medicaid Policy and Health System Innovation under the umbrella agency that have been identified as the Single AGING AND COMMUNITY LIVING SERVICES Long Term Care AGING AND COMMUNITY Services State Medicaid Agency.
+Division Home and Community Based Services Section 0 The State plan HCBS benefit is operated by (name of agency) a separate agency of the state that is not a division/unit of the Medicaid agency.
 In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the State plan HCBS benefit and issues policies, rules and regulations related to the State plan HCBS benefit.
 The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this delegation of authority is available through the Medicaid agency to CMS upon request.